Off-season work with honey or honey products – filtering, creaming of honey, candles, creams, making mead (mmm!!!!)

 On a warm day when bees are flying inspect fronts of hives, look to see if hives are alive, if not, can be torn down before disease sets in.

-Clean out a dead hive: Pull out each frame, brush off all bees on surface of comb, Bees in cells can be removed by turning the frame sideways and tapping the side of the frame.
+Pull out each frame, brush off all bees on surface of comb, Bees in cells can be removed by turning the frame sideways and tapping the side of the frame.
 A few bees left in the frame is ok.
 Pull entire hive apart, scrape down boxes and bottom board, with your hive tool.
 Burn any frames that are too mouldy and deemed not usable.
 Reassemble hive, screen entrance and upper holes.
 (Make sure other bees cannot get in).
 It's important to ventilate the hive to keep the combs in good shape.
 You can repopulate the hive (May 15, or later, in Thunder Bay.) by making a split from an existing hive, or buying a nuc.

 Check for honey stores – if bee stores are low, (1 full frame of honey placed beside the cluster will keep it alive for about two weeks)time to start light spring feeding of syrup (and pollen a bit later), leaving winter covers on.